BryanAlbert/ReactLife/README.md

 * Prepare materials for the interview, due at noon on Monday
 	* Create a list of resources (sites, people, forums, etc.), check browser history, how to list Copilot interactions?
 	* Push both Life repos to public repositories, supply a link
-	* Provide a link to my albistix repo
+	* Provide a link to my albistix repo?
 	* Provide a link to my Boggle repo, the Windows download, or screenshots?

 * Make components for LifeGrid and Cell (done)